hjacobs/kube-downscaler/README.rst

 If upscale or downscale periods are configured, uptime and downtime will be ignored.
 This means that some options are mutually exclusive, e.g. you can either use ``--downscale-period`` or ``--default-downtime``, but not both.

 This definition will downscale your cluster between 19:00 and 20:00.
-If you upscale your cluster manually, it won't be scale down, until next day 19:00-20:00.
+If you upscale your cluster manually, it won't be scaled down until next day 19:00-20:00.

 .. code-block:: bash